Two topological phases in exchange alternating spin-1 nanographene chains: Single particle and many-body spectra

 The other nanographene we consider is derived from the already synthesized [4]-triangulene \cite{mishra2019synthesis, su2020triangulenes} where a site along its edge is passivated through hydrogenation or dehydrogenation, a procedure already demonstrated experimentally \cite{li2019single, mishra2020topological, turco2023observation, zhao2024tailoring}.
 This passivation not only brings the ground state spin down from $S=3/2$ to $S=1$, as desired, but also breaks $C_3$ symmetry, creating an inhomogeneity in the spatial distribution of the molecular zero energy orbitals, which now accumulate away from the passivated site.
 This inhomogeneity is the key feature to produce the desired exchange alternation depending on how different units are covalently linked.
 We will be mainly focused on the Type-I and Type-II dimers of Fig. \ref{fig:monomer_dimers}a, and comment on the effect of using the Ia, IIa, IIb and IIc variations later.

-\subsection{Single particle and many-body spectra}
+\section{Single particle and many-body spectra}

-We describe the electronic states of these molecules with a Hubbard model, with first an third neighbor hoppings, $t=-2.7$eV, $t_3=0.1 t$ and on-site Hubbard interaction $U=t$.
-We solve the many-body problem with the Configuration Interaction in the Complete Active Space (CI-CAS) approximation (see Methods).
-The validity of this approach has been successfully bench-marked both with experiments and quantum chemistry calculations, including the case of nanographene-based topological spin chains \cite{ortiz2019exchange, mishra2021observation, catarina2023broken, zhao2024tunable}.
+We describe the electronic states of these molecules with a Hubbard model, with first and third neighbor hoppings, $t=-2.7$eV, $t_3=0.1 t$ and on-site Hubbard interaction $U=|t|$ (see Appendix \ref{Extra CAS and TB} for details).
+We solve the many-body problem with the Configuration Interaction in the Complete Active Space (CI-CAS) approximation, which we describe in a more detailed form in the Appendix \ref{Extra CAS and TB}.
+The validity of this approach and parameters has been successfully bench-marked in the past both with experiments and quantum chemistry calculations, including the case of nanographene-based topological spin chains \cite{ortiz2019exchange, mishra2021observation, catarina2023broken, zhao2024tunable}.

-The first step in this approach requires to identify the relevant molecular orbitals to include in the CI-CAS.
-In Fig. \ref{fig:monomer_dimers}b and c we show the tight-binding (see Methods) spectra for the Type-I and -II dimers of Fig. \ref{fig:monomer_dimers}a, with the results for the alternative dimers being shown in the Supplementary Fig. 4.
-In each single particle spectrum we identify four states close to zero energy, resulting from the hybridization of the two pairs of zero modes of the respective monomers.
-These four states are the ones we include in the active spaces when performing the CI-CAS calculation, except for the extended-Oly Type-II dimer, where we perform CAS(6,6) instead due to the presence of two nearby orbitals.
+\bluecolor{The first step to solve the Hubbard Hamiltonian in this approximation is to consider the tight-binding part of the Hamiltonian only (i.e. $U = 0$).
+In Fig. \ref{fig:monomer_dimers}b and c we show the tight-binding spectra for the Type-I and -II dimers of Fig. \ref{fig:monomer_dimers}a, with the results for the alternative dimers being shown in Fig. \ref{fig:Alternative dimers} of Appendix \ref{Extra CAS and TB}.
+In each single particle spectrum we identify four states close to zero energy, resulting from the hybridization of the two pairs of zero modes of the respective monomers, followed by an energy gap, and then the remaining states.
+The only exception to this is the extended-Oly.
+Type-II dimer where two additional orbitals can be identified close to the zero modes.}